jimwins/titi/docs/configuration.rst

 Settings: ``username`` and ``password``

 Some database adapters (such as MySQL) require a username and password to be supplied separately to the DSN string.
+(Although this is no longer true as of PHP 7.4, where you can now specify these in the DSN for more adapters.)
 These settings allow you to provide these values.
-A typical MySQL connection setup might look like
+A typical MySQL connection setup might look like this:
-this:

 .. code-block:: php